 Here are the answers to some Frequently Asked Questions about the scholarship.
 If you have any remaining questions not covered below, contact the Financial Support Team at email@example.com

 For most students, your results will have been received electronically via UCAS.
 For some, however, where there is no electronic evidence we may need to write to you for confirmation or further details about your educational background.
-You must provide all of your documentary evidence by 15th November 2018.
+You must provide all of your documentary evidence by 15th November of your entry year.